giantswarm/docs/src/content/advanced/deletion-prevention/index.md

 You can find more details about labelling clusters in the [Labelling workload clusters]({{< relref "advanced/labelling-workload-clusters" >}}) article.

+__Warning__: Only resources with the assigned label are protected against deletion.
+Resources indirectly linked to the protected resource are not protected.
+For instance, node pools within a protected cluster can be deleted directly unless they too bear the label.

 ## Configure Targeted Resources {#targeted-resource-configuration}

 If the [list of targeted resources](https://github.com/giantswarm/kyverno-policies-ux/blob/main/helm/kyverno-policies-ux/values.yaml)